 The problem might be that many studies are part of an education process that requires original study, analysis and reporting.
-In this, the primary objective is passing educational requirements ... not helping directly with the progress of society and analysis to make this better.
+The primary objective is passing educational requirements ... not helping directly with the progress of society and analysis to make this better.
 Merely recognizing this reality and getting the data more completely into the public space could help significantly.